 6.05.
 Term of office.

-Councilors shall be elected for a term of four years, which shall begin on the sixth day after the election and continue until a successor has been duly elected and has taken office.
+Councilors shall be elected for a term of four years.
 The terms of office of the two councilors from each district shall be staggered so that one councilor shall be elected from each district at each regular municipal election.